 In order to monitor if the procedure has regenerated new eggs in your ovaries, AMH (antiMullerian hormone), FSH,LH and Estradiol levels are measured at monthly intervals in women who do not menstruate, and during the menstrual flow in menstruating women for a period of six months.
 If the AMH levels rise, while the FSH,LH, and estradiol levels become lower, there is objective evidence of ovarian rejuvenation is demonstrated.
 The follow up blood studies can be performed in our office or at your local Quest Laboratory blood drawing station.
 Participants are asked to report the presence of spontaneous periods in menopausal women or any change in menstrual patterns in those participants who do have menstrual cycles.
 Any possible signs or evidence that pregnancy has occurred must be reported to us immediately.
 In those participants in the New York City vicinity, we will monitor any early pregnancies.
 For those women living in distant areas or abroad, we will provide instructions and advice concerning follow up, early pregnancy monitoring and care.
 It is important to remember that any therapeutic effect of Growth Factors may take 3-6 months to be observed, since the any type of tissue transformation will not be immediately obvious.
 Even if ovarian rejuvenation is observed, pregnancy may not necessarily occur, since there may be other factors that could interfere with natural conception.
 If there is evidence of oocyte rejuvenation, the patency of the Fallopian tubes should be confirmed and the male partner reevaluated with a semen analysis and a post coital test.
 If these tests show that natural conception is unlikely, we will recommend appropriate treatment.

-The initial evaluation for qualification to participate in the study consists of the evaluation of your medical and reproductive history, a consultation regarding the procedure and its risks and potential benefits, and a transvaginal ultrasound examination is $350 and may often be covered by your medical insurance.
+The procedure of the evaluation of your medical and reproductive history, a consultation regarding the procedure and its risks and potential benefits, and a transvaginal ultrasound examination is $350, and may often be covered by your medical insurance.
 Any blood tests needed will be sent to an outside laboratory, which also may be covered by medical insurance.
 If you are insured with one of the many plans in which we participate, your insurance will cover the costs of an evaluation.
 Our insurance advisors can confirm your insurance benefits.
 If your plan is one in which we do not participate, or if you are uninsured, the cost for the initial evaluation and sonogram is $350.
-The cost of the OVARIAN REJUVENATION PROCEDURE is $3500, which includes the anesthesiologist’s fee.
+The cost of the OVARIAN REJUVENATION PROCEDURE is $4000, which includes the anesthesiologist’s fee.

 The Ovarian Rejuvenation Treatment is based on a published case report of a postmenopausal woman resuming ovulation and subsequently conceiving and delivering a healthy baby after having a preparation of her own white blood cells and platelets injected into her ovaries.
 This phenomenon is thought to be a result of Growth Factors causing new oocytes (eggs) to be formed from Stem Cells in the ovaries.
 Although the result reported in this case study is contrary to the current model of human reproduction, the successful use of platelet derived Growth Factors in other areas of medical practice gives hope that ovarian rejuvenation will prove to be a therapeutic option for women who have age related infertility.
 The treatment uses the patient’s own blood cells, so there are no foreign blood products or synthetic drugs injected, which could provoke allergic reactions or other side effects.
 Our nonsurgical technique for the intraovarian injection makes the procedure less invasive and better tolerated than the laparoscopic approach used in the original publication.